Why did we go to the Faroe Islands? Just to do it.

 Flying to the Faroes

-We flew there direct from Edinburgh on the great airline, Atlantic Airways.
+We flew to the Faroe Islands direct from Edinburgh on the great airline, Atlantic Airways.
 Easy portable oxygen concentrator approval process and check-in.
 Relatively big seats.
 Free food and drinks (yes, plural).
 The descent featured some stunning views.
 It seemed like the side to be on was the right because the pilot announced something and everyone had their faces stuck to the windows.
 But the left side wasn’t too shabby.
 We flew really really really close to a mountain.
 It was exciting until we hit turbulence and thought we might fly into the mountain.
 But the pilot was a pro.

 Getting to Tórshavn